GrahamDumpleton/mod_wsgi/docs/project-status.rst

 * Surfacing and documenting mod_wsgi's internal metrics, including a monitoring UI and paths for integration with external monitoring systems.
+* Opt-in support for Python's evolving concurrency models: the per-interpreter GIL (PEP 684) and free-threaded Python (PEP 703).
 * Reliability improvements, such as the v6 request-timeout machinery.
 * Bringing this documentation up to date and giving it a clearer structure.